ReinLife-AC297r/reinlife_backend_APIs/README.md

  Backend for ReinLife app (mHealth platform).

  ReinLife is going to be a cross-platform open source mobile Health app and research platform.
- We name the backend as "ReinLife_Flase" but currently we are not using Flask.
+ We name the backend as "ReinLife_Flask" but currently we are not using Flask.
 We are using Google firebase service.

  The frontend is written in flutter and can be found at [reinlife_flutter](https://github.com/ReinLife-AC297r/reinlife_flutter).